powsybl/powsybl-open-rao/docs/input-data/reference-program.md

 # Reference program

 The reference program contains the values of the power exchanges between the different market areas.
-In FARAO, this is used to compute loop-flows.
+In OpenRAO, this is used to compute loop-flows.

 The main tag for the document is **PublicationDocument**.